MrAbuz/Decentralized-Lottery-Frontend-fcc/README.md

 i'm doing "code ." to hardhat-smartcontract-lottery-fcc, and in there running the script: yarn hardhat run scripts/mockOffchain.js --network localhost to choose the winner

-Like euromilhões but provably and verifiably random lottery
+Give life to this with style, showing its an improved version of Euromillion Euromillion but provably and verifiably random lottery